DataDog/datadog-sync-cli/README.md

                                         import.
 All supported resources are imported
                                         by default.
   -v, --verbose                         Enable verbose logging.
   --filter TEXT                         Filter imported resources.
-See [Filtering] section for more details --config FILE                         Read configuration from FILE.
+See [Filtering] section for more details.
+  --config FILE                         Read configuration from FILE.
+See [Config] section for more details.
   --help                                Show this message and exit.

 Commands: